-Each company’s application is copied (approximately 35-40 pages) and sent to each member of the MLC Certifying Board.
-This Certifying Board is a multi-stakeholder board of four people from Maine and four people from outside the state.
+Each company’s application is sent to each member of the MLC Certifying Board.
+This Certifying Board is a multi-stakeholder board of people from Maine and from outside the state.
 Each has expertise in one or more aspects of natural resource management and rural economic development and has no conflicting interests.

 The Certifying Board meeting is held and each application is thoroughly reviewed.
 If issues are unresolved on a particular goal area, a fourth field verifier can be sent out to review harvest sites before a vote for acceptance is taken.
 All applications must have a unanimous vote of acceptance from the Certifying Board.
 Ninety percent of the Certifying Board must be present to create a quorum.

 Step Six – Announcement

 Newly certified MLC companies are announced at a public reception.
 During the two year period that follows, the accredited field verifiers conduct random audit sampling of MLC company harvest sites to ensure continued adherence to MLC standards.
 An 800# is listed on all MLC harvest signage to encourage public comment.